apache/gravitino/docs/security.md

 First, users need to guarantee that the external correctly configured OAuth 2.0 server supports Bearer JWT.

-Then, on the server side, users should set `gravitino.authenticator` as `oauth` and give `gravitino.authenticator.oauth.defaultSignKey`, `gravitino.authenticator.oauth.serverUri` and `gravitino.authenticator.oauth.tokenPath`  a proper value.
+Then, on the server side, users should set `gravitino.authenticators` as `oauth` and give `gravitino.authenticator.oauth.defaultSignKey`, `gravitino.authenticator.oauth.serverUri` and `gravitino.authenticator.oauth.tokenPath`  a proper value.